natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 **Total PA1 grades: 10%**.

-{:.important}
+{:.important-title}
+> Prepare everyone
+>
+> ALL group members must be present.
+Failure to turn up during demo grants 0 marks for that person missing the checkoff (unless LOA is granted).
+You must also be able to answer any questions pertaining to your own code, failure to do so grants us the right to <span class="orange-bold">revoke</span> the grades for any task even though the demo was *successful*.
+We will ask any group members in random, so ensure that everyone's on the same page before turning up for the demo. <span class="orange-bold">Don't worry, we will ask basic, reasonable questions</span>.
+>
-We reserve the right to revoke any marks given for any features even though the demo is working if you <span class="orange-bold">fail</span> to answer some <span class="orange-bold">basic</span> query about it.
+> We reserve the right to revoke any marks given for any features even though the demo is working if you <span class="orange-bold">fail</span> to answer some <span class="orange-bold">basic</span> query about it.
 Ensure that you have submitted your own work.
-We also reserve the right to give you 0 marks for PA1 and report you for further disciplinary action should we find sufficient evidence of <span class="orange-bold">plagiarism</span>.
+We also reserve the right to give you 0 marks for PA1 and report you for further disciplinary action should we find sufficient evidence of <span class="orange-bold">plagiarism</span> and report you to OSA for further disciplinary action.